civican/legisinfo/42-1/bills/C-31/bill_text.md

 **Ukraine** has the same meaning as in subsection 2(1) of the `Customs Tariff`; (**Ukraine**)

-> **Explanatory Note**:
-> New.

 ### Section 21

   **(1)** The portion of paragraph 42.1(1)(a) of the Act before subparagraph (i) is replaced by the following:

-    conduct a verification of origin of goods for which preferential tariff treatment under a free trade agreement, other than **a free trade agreement referred to in subsection (1.1)**, is claimed
+    conduct a verification of origin of goods for which preferential tariff treatment under a free trade agreement, other than a free trade agreement referred to in subsection (1.1), is claimed

   **(2)** Subsections 42.1(1.1) and (2) of the Act are replaced by the following:

-    **(1.1)** Any officer, or any officer within a class of officers, designated by the President for the purposes of this section, or any person, or any person within a class of persons, designated by the President to act on behalf of such an officer, may, subject to any prescribed conditions, conduct **any of the following**:
+    **(1.1)** Any officer, or any officer within a class of officers, designated by the President for the purposes of this section, or any person, or any person within a class of persons, designated by the President to act on behalf of such an officer, may, subject to any prescribed conditions, conduct any of the following:

       a verification of origin of goods for which preferential tariff treatment under CEFTA is claimed, by requesting in writing that the customs administration of the EFTA state of export conduct a verification and provide an opinion as to whether the goods are originating within the meaning of Annex C of CEFTA;

       a verification of origin of goods for which preferential tariff treatment under CUFTA is claimed, by requesting in writing that the customs administration of Ukraine conduct a verification and provide a written report as to whether the goods are originating within the meaning of Chapter 3 of CUFTA.

-    **(2)** If an exporter or producer of goods that are subject to a verification of origin under paragraph (1)(a) fails to comply with the prescribed requirements or, in the case of a verification of origin under subparagraph (1)(a)(i), does not consent to the verification of origin in the prescribed manner and within the prescribed time, preferential tariff treatment under a free trade agreement, other than **a free trade agreement referred to in subsection (1.1)**, may be denied or withdrawn from the goods.
+    **(2)** If an exporter or producer of goods that are subject to a verification of origin under paragraph (1)(a) fails to comply with the prescribed requirements or, in the case of a verification of origin under subparagraph (1)(a)(i), does not consent to the verification of origin in the prescribed manner and within the prescribed time, preferential tariff treatment under a free trade agreement, other than a free trade agreement referred to in subsection (1.1), may be denied or withdrawn from the goods.

   **(3)** The portion of subsection 42.1(3) of the Act before paragraph (b) is replaced by the following:

-    **(3)** Preferential tariff treatment under **a free trade agreement referred to in subsection (1.1)** may be denied or withdrawn from the goods **in any of the following circumstances**:
+    **(3)** Preferential tariff treatment under a free trade agreement referred to in subsection (1.1) may be denied or withdrawn from the goods in any of the following circumstances:

-      **in the case of** CEFTA, if the EFTA state of export fails to conduct a verification or provide an opinion as to whether the goods are originating;
+      in the case of CEFTA, if the EFTA state of export fails to conduct a verification or provide an opinion as to whether the goods are originating;

       in the case of CUFTA, if Ukraine fails to conduct a verification or provide a written report as to whether the goods are originating;